hyperledger-solang/solang/docs/index.rst

 `llvm <https://www.llvm.org/>`_ compiler framework to produce WebAssembly (wasm).
 As result, the output is highly optimized, which saves you in gas costs.

-Solang aims for compatibility with the Ethereum EVM Solidity compiler, but differences do exist.
+Solang aims for compatibility with the Ethereum EVM Solidity compiler.
 Where differences exists, this is noted in the documentation.

 Many language features are not implemented yet.
 Anything which is documented is supported, though.